 - Boot bag: I’ve had High Sierra’s Deluxe Trapezoid Boot Bag for years, and it’s held up perfectly.
 It can hold enough for a weekend trip, plus has two zippered side compartments with drainage that keep your snowy boots separate from the rest of your gear.

-- Ski bag: A ski bag, like this one from High Sierra, makes it so much easier to carry your poles and skis (especially if you’re flying).
+- Ski bag: A ski bag makes it so much easier to carry your poles and skis (especially if you’re flying).
+This one from Athletico is a stellar option that won’t break the bank.

 - Skis: Dynastar’s Legend X 96 skis were named by Back Country Magazine as one of their Editor’s Picks for Best All-Mountain Skis.